azeemh/tickr/README.md

 1. clone this git repository `git clone git@github.com:azeemh/tickr.git`
 2. change directory into the folder: `cd tickr`
 3. Build using the appropriate instructions below for your operating system.
 4. Run the program.
-Just type `tickr` to run the program.
+Just type `tickr` in cli from any dir to run the program.

 (sudo make uninstall and sudo make clean are handy to know)